 About FMC Middleport

-For the greater part of the last century until today, FMC's sprawling complex has played a key role in the growth of the company's Agricultural Solutions business segment, but also in the heritage of the Village of Middleport.
+For the greater part of the last century until today, FMC's sprawling complex has played a key role in the growth of the company, but also in the heritage of the Village of Middleport.
 Originally founded as the Niagara Sprayer Company in 1904, the plant was purchased by FMC in 1943 and became the headquarters for its agricultural products business.

-Today, FMC Agricultural Solutions headquarters are in Philadelphia.
-Although formerly a chemical manufacturing facility, the Middleport plant is strictly a formulations plant, mixing and packaging a number of key product lines used on nearly 100 different crops in more than 75 countries around the world.
+Today, FMC headquarters are in Philadelphia.
+Although formerly a chemical manufacturing facility, the Middleport Agricultural Sciences plant is a formulations plant, mixing and packaging a number of key product lines used on nearly 100 different crops in more than 75 countries around the world.

 FMC is proud to be one of the largest employers in Middleport.
 We have a dedicated and loyal workforce demonstrated by low employee turnover.
 FMC is a significant contributor to the Niagara and Orleans County communities and is supportive of the United Way, American Red Cross, Royalton-Hartland School District and many community groups.